My House Tour:

 To the right of the front door I have my epsom salt candles, which I forgot to light. oops!

-But first, you are welcome to come in and get out of the cold!
+Welcome!
+Come in and get out of the cold!
 It has been about 4 degrees here at night and about 20 during the day lately.
 And we live in Washington, which is not exactly the mid-west.
 Brrrr…..

 Come on in!
 Here is my ever changing apothecary jar display on the old familiar cabinet in the entry!
 If you have been to my blog before, I have shown this cabinet 10 million times now.
 And now you get to see this jar with the Christmas balls.